The School That Trains for Service..

 Welcome School Year 2022-2023!
-Last year was indeed more challenging than two years ago.
-After making all the needed preparations and adjustments to cope with ONLINE classroom demands, the modality still took its toll on students and teachers as well.
+Last year was indeed more challenging than the two previous years.
+After making all the needed preparations and adjustments to cope with ONLINE classroom demands, the modality still took its toll on students and teachers, hard !

 May I list a few observations.

-1. There was a bigger demand for more reliable internet services.
+1. There was a greater demand for a more reliable internet service.
 Online lessons and activities rely heavily on good and consistent internet connections.
-Lesson videos, requirements that needed heavy graphics and designs have to be done using fast internet.
-As new lessons and educational websites mushroomed, the need for fast internet was unprecedented.
+Lesson videos, requirements that need heavy graphics and designs have to be done using fast internet.
+As new lessons and educational websites mushroomed, the need for faster, more reliable internet connection was unprecedented.

 2. There were areas with no or poor internet signal.
 As students and teachers became mobile, everywhere and anywhere became the new classroom / class time.
 Students attend classes while in a car travelling to somewhere, on the beach, in a bus, on the farm, in the province, everywhere.
 Parents take their children on vacation destination and still attend online classes !
 Wow !

 4. Home setting is not academic specific.
 For those students who stayed at home, online school had focus issue.
 Students hear all sorts of neighborhood noise, siblings, chores, house stuff that distracted them so easily and going back to studying became very challenging.
-Some managed to set up their room or spot in the house but still there is a lot of distractions.
+Some managed to set up their room or spot in the house but still there are lots of distractions.
 To mention a few, the ref, the table, the TV, etc..

 5. Missing personal touch.
 Although Google Classroom allows video class meeting where everyone in class can interact, there is a missing 'magic'.
 The smiles, the laughter, the scent, the classroom noise, activities, school affairs, everything, it seems !